Saginaw Valley State University: Presidents

 Jack McBride Ryder served as president of SVSC/SVSU from November 1, 1974, to June 30, 1989.
 He initiated the successful construction of Brown Hall, the Zahnow Library, the science building, and the Ryder Center.
 He was also instrumental in raising private gifts for the construction of Pioneer Hall, the Arbury Fine Arts Center, the Marshall M. Fredericks Sculpture Museum, and Wickes Stadium.
 Due to his leadership, SVSC, Grand Valley State College, Ferris State College, and Lake Superior State College were all elevated to universities by legislation signed on November 4, 1987.
-Dr. Ryder was named a president emeritus of the University on December 13, 1991.
+Ryder was named a president emeritus of the University on December 13, 1991.

 Eric R. Gilbertson was inaugurated as president of SVSU on August 29, 1989, and served as the longest-tenured in SVSU's history.
 During his tenure, the university's endowment has increased twenty-fold and the campus physical plant has tripled in size.
 Enrollment nearly doubled during his tenure.
 Gilbertson is a former president of Johnson State College in Vermont and was the executive assistant to the president of Ohio State University as well as legal counsel to the Ohio Board of Regents.
-Dr. Gilbertson announced his intention to retire in 2013 upon the appointment of his successor.
+Gilbertson announced his intention to retire in 2013 upon the appointment of his successor.

 On February 10, 2014, Donald Bachand, the university's provost and academic vice president, was named SVSU's fourth president.
 He officially took office February 17 and was formally installed June 22.

-Dr. George Grant Jr. began serving as the fifth president of Saginaw Valley State University on January 1, 2023.
+George Grant Jr. began serving as the fifth president of Saginaw Valley State University on January 1, 2023.
 He joined SVSU after previously serving as chancellor of Penn State Berks.
 Prior to that, Grant spent 24 years at Grand Valley State University in Michigan, including 12 years as dean of the College of Community and Public Service.